 My story is a familiar one of achievement and ambition leading to burn out and disillusionment.

-After years of struggling to rebound, insult to injury came in the form of miscarriage, loss of friendships, chronic pain, ill parents, and contending with entry into middle age, along with attendant fear of failure and success.
+After years of struggling to rebound, insult to injury came in the form of miscarriages, loss of friendship, chronic pain, ill parents, and contending with entry into middle age, along with attendant fear of failure and success.

-What became the foundation of my healing was becoming a student of non-duality, meditation, yoga, Mindfulness-based Cognitive Psychotherapy, and anatomy & physiology.
+What became the foundation of my healing was becoming a student of non-duality, meditation, yoga, Mindfulness-based Cognitive Therapy, and Coaching and Counseling skills.

 With myself as the science experiment, I've weathered the lows and learned how to rise again.